-In line with the commitments undertaken by the ANITA project pursuant to Articles 31 and 39(1)(d) of the Regulation, the DPO shall be promptly and adequately involved in all matters that relate to the protection of personal data concerning both the special obligations, as in the event of Inspections; but also the natural intervention, cooperation and contact obligations under the Policy on Data Breach Management part of this policy.
+In line with the commitments undertaken by the ANITA project pursuant to articles 31 and 39 paragraph 1 lett. (d of the Regulation, the DPO shall be promptly and adequately involved in all matters that relate to the protection of personal data concerning both the special obligations, as in the event of Inspections; but also the natural intervention, cooperation and contact obligations under the Policy on Data Breach Management part of this policy.